What are core web vitals?

 3. Cumulative Layout Shift (CLS)

-Each Core Web Vital measures and evaluates a particular part of the user experience on a website — loading speed, responsiveness, and visual stability.
+Core Web Vitals are metrics that measure user experience for loading performance, interactivity, and visual stability of webpages.
 Let’s take a closer look at them now.

 Largest Contentful Paint LCP

-A critical, user-oriented metric that assesses performance across the entire site, Largest Contentful Paint represents how quickly the main content of a web page becomes visible after it starts loading.
-Specifically, LCP measures the time it takes the page to render its largest piece of content, whether that’s a video, rich imagery, or text block.
+Largest Contentful Paint represents how quickly a web page's main content becomes visible after it starts loading.
+Specifically, LCP measures the time the page renders its largest content.
+The largest visible element may be a video, rich imagery, or a text block.

 A website with an LCP time below 2.5 seconds receives a “Good” rating.
-A time between 2.5 and 4 seconds is rated as “Needs Improvement,” while an LCP of more than 4 seconds is a “Bad” score.
+A time between 2.5 and 4 seconds is rated as “Needs Improvement,” while an LCP time greater than or equal to 4 seconds is a “Poor” score.
+There are many ways to improve the loading speed of a webpage, typically through deleting unnecessary code or minimizing the amount of data you’re trying to load.

 Cumulative Layout Shift CLS

-The third Core Web Vital is Cumulative Layout Shift, which evaluates the user experience based on the perceived visual stability of a page load.
-CLS measures the unexpected layout shifts — or how much content elements move around — as a page loads.
+Cumulative Layout Shift (CLS) evaluates the user experience based on the perceived visual stability of a page load.
+As a page loads, CLS measures the unexpected layout shifts or how much content moves around.

-For example, a poor CLS score would result if a site visitor were reading a page and a banner loaded and the page suddenly jumped down.
-To achieve a good user experience rating, pages should have a CLS of 0.1 or less.
+For example, a poor CLS score would result if a site visitor was reading a page, a banner loaded, and the page suddenly jumped.
+In some instances, this can cause users to inadvertently click a banner ad and be directed off the page they intended to visit, causing user frustration.
+Pages should aim to have a CLS of 0.1 or less.

-For example, neglecting your web vitals can result in a negative user experience, which reduces conversions as visitors bounce off of your page — and possibly onto a competitor site.
-Furthermore, Google factors these metrics into consideration as part of the page experience when calculating search engine rankings, and poor web vitals can push your site down on search engine results pages (SERP).
+Conversely, neglecting your core web vitals can result in a negative user experience, reducing conversions as visitors bounce off your page and go to a competitor.
+Poor core web vitals may also decrease keyword ranking visibility and push your site down on search engine results pages (SERP).

-There are a number of ways to measure your site’s web vitals effectively, which can vary based on your business needs, goals, and resources.
+Several ways to effectively measure your site’s core web vitals can vary based on your business needs, goals, and resources.
 Some options to consider include:

 While it’s possible to test these metrics in a controlled, lab-like environment, focus on measuring how actual visitors interact with your website to acquire data that can help you improve the true user experience.

-Understanding how web vitals inform and impact your site’s user experience will help you create a better experience for visitors and ensure your content gets the attention it deserves.
-You’ve learned about web vitals and why they’re important.
-If you want to take the next step, load up your own site and experience it from the view of a user.
+Understanding how Core Web Vitals inform and impact your site’s user experience will help you create a better experience for visitors and ensure your content gets the attention it deserves.
+If you want to take the next step, load up your site and experience it from the user's point of view.
 That way, you can identify any obvious areas of improvement.

 But even a fast, responsive, and visually stable website doesn’t do you much good without great content and personalization that meet the modern customer’s high expectations.
-Adobe Experience Manager Assets automates content and supports a wide variety of file types, giving you everything you need to optimize your site and create a seamless experience for your users.
+Adobe Experience Manager Assets automates content and supports various file types, giving you everything you need to optimize your site and create a seamless user experience.

-Watch a demo video to find out how Experience Manager Assets can help you optimize your website’s content.
+Watch an overview video to learn how Experience Manager Assets can help you optimize your website’s content.